fophillips/2040-zoom-controller/README.md

-# Keybow 2040 Zoom controller for Mac
+# Keybow 2040 Zoom and Google Meet controller for Mac

 ## Requirements